xyflow/react-flow-docs/docs/guides/accessibility.md

 ## Better accessible node-based UIs

 - When your nodes don't have textual content, you should provide an aria-label via the node options.
-- You can improve the default `aria-label` ('from source.id to target.id') of an edge, when your nodes have names that you could use by passing specific aria-lables to the edges.
+- You can improve the default `aria-label` ('from source.id to target.id') of an edge, when your nodes have names that you could use by passing specific aria-labels to the edges.
-- follow best [practise WAI-ARIA guides](https://w3c.github.io/aria-practices/) for your application
+- follow best [practice WAI-ARIA guides](https://w3c.github.io/aria-practices/) in your application